Budapest, Hungary travel guide

 What to Pack

-• Layers of clothing, as temperatures can fluctuate throughout the day, especially in spring and autumn.
+• Layers of clothing are key, as temperatures can fluctuate throughout the day, especially when moving between indoor and outdoor activities.

-• A portable charger for your phone; you'll be using it for navigation, photos, and staying connected.
+• A portable power bank for your phone will be invaluable for navigation, photos, and staying connected.

-• A small, secure daypack for your essentials, keeping your hands free for photos or a kürtőskalács.
+• A small backpack or cross-body bag for daily essentials, keeping your hands free for exploring and snapping photos.

-• An umbrella or light rain jacket, as unexpected showers can happen, particularly in shoulder seasons.
+• An umbrella or light rain jacket, particularly in spring and autumn, as weather can be unpredictable.

-• A reusable water bottle to stay hydrated while exploring and save money on bottled water.
+• A reusable water bottle to stay hydrated while exploring, with plenty of public fountains available.

-• A universal travel adapter if you're coming from outside Europe.
+• A universal travel adapter if you're coming from outside Europe, to keep all your devices charged.

 Money-Saving Tips